 By asking a series of trivia questions, you can see how much your students know about your university.
 It’s a fun and interactive way to highlight your school’s history and what sets it apart from other colleges.

-University trivia quizzes can be used in the admissions process to engage with prospective students or they can be repurposed into a trivia quiz to test past alumni on the knowledge they picked up while attending the university.
+Admissions officers can use university trivia quizzes to engage with prospective students or repurpose them into a trivia quiz to test past alumni on the knowledge they acquired while studying at the university.

 There are two main ways we’ve seen universities use these kinds of trivia quizzes: